How to Score Cheap Concert Tickets

 Concert tickets get so expensive because experienced brokers gobble up big chunks of them during the presale and general sale, often enlisting illegal bots to make bulk purchases.

-Then the tickets get scalped — sorry, they get “legally resold” — on secondary market sites like StubHub, Vivid Seat or Ticketmaster, with anywhere from a 50% to 5,000% mark-up.
-It’s all totally legal, even though it’s all a total scam.
-We call this “modern life in America.”
+Then the tickets get “legally resold” on secondary market sites like StubHub, Vivid Seat or Ticketmaster, with anywhere from a 50% to 5,000% markup.
+It’s all totally legal, even if it’s frustrating for the average fan.

 Why the high prices?
 Supply and demand.